uwmadison-chm/labjs-downloader/README.md

 ```

 On the brain imaging environment, where you don't have root access, you can
-build in the cloud by doing the following:
+build an image file in the cloud by doing the following:

   1. Log in to https://cloud.sylabs.io/auth/tokens and create a token
   2. Copy that token to your clipboard (and save a copy locally just in case)